ClusterLabs/pcs/README.md

 * ccs

 It is however highly recommended for new clusters to use Corosync 2.x.
+Support for Corosync 1.x and CMAN has been deprecated in 0.9.160 and will be removed.

 Apart from the dependencies listed above, these are also required for
 installation: